caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ### Tips for the interview

-You can't build a great project and go unprepared to the call.
+You can't just build a great project and go unprepared to the call.
 I recommend these specific steps to prepare your screening:

 1. Make sure you can run the project right after the first git clone.
+2. They will probably ask you to use the existing project on your local, so have it up and running for the call.
+3. Get Postman (or your favorite HTTP client) ready for the interview.
+4. Be confident and but also authentic.
+If you don't know a concept just say you know something about it, mention what you know, but be willing to say "I don't know at this time, I would just search for that".
+5. Practice some dummy questions before the interview: add a new role, add a new object to the DB, add a new filter, etc.
+6.